Private, zero-knowledge DNS

 What is DNS?

 ExpressVPN is a VPN service with its own private DNS.
-Unlike other VPN services, whenever you’re connected through ExpressVPN, your DNS activity is protected by the same encryption and tunnelling protocol that covers the rest of your Internet traffic, because ExpressVPN runs its own DNS on every VPN server.
+Unlike other VPN services, whenever you’re connected through ExpressVPN, your DNS activity is protected by the same encryption and tunneling protocol that covers the rest of your internet traffic, because ExpressVPN runs its own DNS on every VPN server.

 Use a private, zero-knowledge DNS